leftidev/cpp-Gravity-Gizmo/README.md

 ----------
 What?
 -----
 This repo contains Gravity Gizmo.
-Game under progress.
-The game is going to be programmed in C++, using GEngine.
+This is a game I originally developed in Python and Pygame, but re-programmed in C++, using GEngine.

 - GEngine is a 2D game engine, using SDL2 and OpenGL
 - SDL2 (Simple DirectMedia Layer) is used for handling input, audio, windowing and text